yzwh2776/.NET/Math/Set/READ_ME.txt

 I got the Do_PairSet() function to work, but I'm doing it by updating a created Set object instead of creating a new Set object.
 I think I might be able to fix that though.

+Everything is back working again, I want to make a Remove_Element() function, but I want it to work as a 'pop()' function (especially when considering generating natural numbers).
+For example;

+	Suppose we have the set X := {{}, {{}, {}}} == 2, and we want to find the
+	predecessor set, or the set which generated this set, we would want to return to the set X_-1= {{}} == 1.
+So how might we do this?

+What if instead of focusing on using the string class, we use our Set object.
+We might then want to pass Remove_Element() a Set obj and we will attempt to remove that set, from the set calling Remove_Element().
+So how can we do this?

+If we know the length of the set (# of characters in the string), then we can use IndexOf(string arg) to find the integer index of the starting position of the string, and using the length, we can find the ending index.
+We could then use the Remove() function to remove all characters between the starting and ending indices.
+Let's try this.

+I'm having a hard time figuring out this Remove_Element() function.
+I could remove sets, and I could remove elements, but I'm still left with some ', ' that I'm not sure how to get rid of or account for.

+Let's try to find an example problem:

+	Suppose we have a set Hello := {{H}, {E}, {L}, {L}, {O}}.
+	If we want to remove the set {E}, we can either remove an additional, 2 characters before the start, or 2 chars after the end of the set.